scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 func HandleFunc(pattern string, handler func(ResponseWriter, *Request))
 ```

 That arose a question in me.
-Why don't they not use `func HandleFunc(pattern string, handler http.HandlerFunc)` instead?
+Why don't they use `func HandleFunc(pattern string, handler http.HandlerFunc)` instead?
 I thought `http.HandlerFunc` is an alias type for `func(ResponseWriter, *Request)`.
 Digging through the standard library source code had the answer.
 It seems like it is just not a simple alias, but more than that.
-Copy pasting the implementation of `http.HanderFunc` for you straight our to Go source :D
+Copy pasting the implementation of `http.HanderFunc` for you straight out of Go source :D

 ```go
 // The HandlerFunc type is an adapter to allow the use of